Awesome: Video Game Levels N-S

 - Also has Relic Castle, when visited later in the game.
 Has cool ghost type Pokemon, and in the end, you find a Volcarona, a powerful Bug/Fire type that can actually learn fly.

 - Giant Chasm, one of the post areas and has a good variety of old gen Pokemon, such as Dittos, Metangs or even Metagrosses.
 The effect is greater when played in any season other than winter.
 Especially the Summer.
 Because when you make your way through the cave, there's an opening that leads to a forest.
 And it's snowing all over.
 Regardless of the season.

-- The second-half is also seen as a Disappointing Last Level for some due to having to traverse the large water routes all mushed together forming one giant ocean after departing Lilycove City; spanning the final two badges and the Pokemon league.
-Not to mention, surfing was slow and having to deal with Goddamned Bats in the form of tentacools and wingulls if you didn't stock up on plenty of repel items.
+- The second-half is also seen as a Disappointing Last Level for some due to having to traverse the large water routes all mushed together forming one giant ocean after departing Lilycove City; spanning the final two badges and the Pokémon League.
+Not to mention, surfing was slow and having to deal with Goddamned Bats in the form of Tentacool and Wingull if you didn't stock up on plenty of Repels.

-- Pokémon Emerald however, went to great lengths to fix this flaw regarding the later portions of Pokemon Ruby And Sapphire.
-Not only does Team Magma actually have a new volcano hideout that better suits them over the Lilycove base, but surfing became a breeze due to a major speed increase.
+- Pokémon Emerald however, went to great lengths to fix this flaw regarding the later portions of Pokémon Ruby and Sapphire.
+Not only does Team Magma actually have a new volcano hideout that better suits them over the Lilycove base, and surfing became a breeze due to a major speed increase.
 Not to mention, it's this game that first implemented the Battle Frontier; one of THE best end-game features ever added to a pokemon franchise.

 - "The Weighted Companion Cube will accompany you throughout the test chamber."